sevalab-iitt/SEVAutobot-3/README.md

 ## Overview

 TurboPi is an open-source AI vision car designed for beginners, powered by the Raspberry Pi.
 It features a Mecanum-wheel chassis for omnidirectional movement, a 2-DOF HD wide-angle camera, and supports Python programming with OpenCV and YOLO26 for image processing and object detection.
 TurboPi enables a range of intelligent functions such as color recognition, object tracking, and autonomous driving.
 The TurboPi Advanced Kit is powered by the ROS2 operating system and integrates a Multimodal Large AI model.
-This allows it to perceive its environment, plan actions, and execute tasks with enhanced flexibility—enabling more advanced applications in embodied AI.
+This allows it to perceive its environment, plan actions, and execute tasks with enhanced flexibility-enabling more advanced applications in embodied AI.

 This documentation provides detailed information about the hardware architecture, software setup, camera system, robot control, dataset collection, troubleshooting procedures and Etc.